I'll Be Gone in the Dark

 I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer is a true crime book by the American writer Michelle McNamara about the investigation of the Golden State Killer.
 The book was released on February 27, 2018, nearly two years after McNamara's death and two months before an arrest would be made in the case.

-The book's title is a reference to a direct quote spoken by the Golden State Killer to one of his victims: "You'll be silent forever, and I'll be gone in the dark."
+The book's title is a reference to a threat spoken by the Golden State Killer during his 1976 attack upon his tenth victim, then-15-year-old Kris Pedretti, to whom he said, "You'll be silent forever, and I'll be gone in the dark."

 Development

 After becoming interested in the crimes of what was then known as the "East Area Rapist" (among other names) McNamara wrote a 2013 Los Angeles magazine article about the serial killer, and ultimately signed a book deal with HarperCollins to write about the case.

 McNamara is credited with coining the moniker Golden State Killer to refer to the criminal who had previously been referred to by various other names including the East Area Rapist, Original Night Stalker, Visalia Ransacker, East Bay Rapist, and Diamond Knot Killer.
 McNamara's coining of the Golden State Killer moniker is credited with heightening awareness of the then-unidentified serial killer who operated throughout California in the early 1970s to mid-1980s.

-With her book two-thirds completed McNamara, who suffered from opioid addiction, died in her sleep on April 21, 2016, at the age of 46 due to an accidental prescription drug overdose in conjunction with atherosclerosis.
-The book was completed after McNamara's death by crime writer Paul Haynes, investigative journalist Bill Jensen, and McNamara's widower, comedian Patton Oswalt.
-Jensen later explained that while McNamara had completed numerous chapters for the book they were not in any particular order in her computer files; consequently he, Haynes, and Oswalt mainly focused on sequencing her material and filling in gaps from her voluminous notes and copies of police documents.
+McNamara died in her sleep on April 21, 2016, at the age of 46 due to an accidental prescription drug overdose in conjunction with undiagnosed atherosclerosis.
+It was later disclosed she suffered with opioid addiction.
+Her book was about two-thirds completed at her death.
+The book was completed after McNamara's death by crime writer Paul Holes, investigative journalist Bill Jensen, and McNamara's widower, comedian Patton Oswalt.
+Jensen later explained that, while McNamara had completed numerous chapters for the book, they were not in any particular order in her computer files; consequently, he, Holes, and Oswalt mainly focused on sequencing her material and filling in gaps from her voluminous notes and copies of police documents.

+The book's title recalls a threat that the killer, Joseph James DeAngelo made during his December 18, 1976 attack upon his tenth victim, then-15-year-old Kris Pedretti, whom he raped three times in her home over more than two hours as her parents attended a Christmas party.
+As Pedretti played the family's piano, DeAngelo, wearing a ski mask, put a knife to her throat and said to her, "Do what I say or I'll kill you and be gone in the dark".